-Relating to or denoting a past tense of a verb (especially in Greek), which does not contain any reference to duration or completion of the action.
+(Especially in Greek) an unqualified past tense of a verb without reference to duration or completion of the action.

 - Two of the more troublesome phenomena are verbs with an active present and future middle; and ‘passive deponents,’ i.e., ‘deponent’ verbs whose aorists are passive in form, not middle.

 - However, in the indicative mood, the aorist usually indicates past time.

 - The minority of these future middle verbs form the aorist normally.

 - When the forgiveness of sins is considered, the use of the aorist tense in the Lord's Prayer makes clear that only a final (one-time only) forgiveness is sought when the Lord comes.

 - The previous section points out that Koine ‘preferred the aorist passive in the case of deponents (where a real passive meaning is at best a possibility)’.

 - It is quite intriguing to notice that the majority of these active-present, future-middle verbs have a stem change in the aorist (a second aorist form).